Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Data

 \section{Data}

-To examine the link between statistical forecast quality and economic value, we use the German electricity market—one of Europe’s largest and most active—as a case study.
+To examine the link between statistical forecast quality and economic value, we use the German electricity market -- one of Europe’s largest and most active -- as a case study.
 Specifically, we assess how day-ahead electricity price forecasts influence the profitability of a battery energy storage system (BESS) engaged in daily arbitrage.

 Our dataset combines key drivers of electricity prices and market behavior.
 The core series is the hourly day-ahead price for the Germany–Luxembourg bidding zone (Austria included until October 2018), sourced from the ENTSO-E transparency platform.
 To capture supply and demand fundamentals, we add ENTSO-E day-ahead forecasts of system load, solar generation, and aggregated wind generation (onshore and offshore), with solar and wind combined into a single renewable generation series.
 Broader market influences are represented by commodity futures prices for coal (API2), natural gas (TTF), crude oil (Brent), and EU emission allowances (EUA), obtained from Investing.com.
-All series cover 2.1.2016–31.12.2024, with a five-year out-of-sample period starting 1.1.2020 (see Figure~\ref{fig:data}).
+All series cover 2.1.2016–31.12.2024, with a five-year out-of-sample period (see Figure~\ref{fig:data}).
+The out-of-sample period starts in 2020 to explicitly include major structural changes in electricity prices related to the COVID-19 pandemic and the subsequent energy crisis.

 Data were preprocessed for temporal and structural consistency.
 Variables originally reported at 15-minute resolution (e.g., load and renewables) were aggregated to hourly frequency.
 Daylight saving time transitions were also adjusted: missing values during the spring shift to CEST were imputed by averaging adjacent hours, while duplicated hours during the autumn return to CET were replaced with their mean.